ahmedmeddhatt/Modular-eccomerce-purchase/README.md

     - Retrieve the shopping cart for a specific order.

 13. **POST /api/cart/**
-    - Add a product to the shopping cart by adding the customerId & orderId.
+    - Add a product to the shopping cart by adding the userId & orderId.
     ```json
     {
-        "customerId": 297,
+        "userId": 297,
         "productId": 28,
         "quantity": 10
     }